-Santorini’s Caldera Path was a hiking highlight for us, with six miles of insane views, cool villages and towns, and a giant nutella crepe waiting for me at the end.
+Santorini’s Caldera Path was a hiking highlight for us, with six miles of ridiculous views, cool villages and towns, and a giant nutella crepe waiting for me at the end.
 If this is the only walking you do on Santorini, I would highly recommend our tour guide Nikos Boutsinis.

 We followed Nikos’ advice to hike the Caldera from Fira to Oia since we were staying in Oia.
 This was (unsurprisingly) spot on because we were BEAT after the hike and I can’t imagine having to then wait for a bus, pack on with other sweaty people, do the 15-minute drive back to Oia, and then walk back to our hotel room.
 I would have just asked Billy to leave me at the bus stop to die.